 Therefore, please check that your passport is valid and in date.
 For more information on passports, please see the Department of Foreign Affairs and Trade.

 Immigration requirements, as appropriate, will continue to apply to non-EU and non-UK citizens.
 For further information, please see the Irish Naturalisation and Immigration Service website.

-Post-Brexit, there may be longer customs checks at airports and ports when travelling between Ireland and the UK.
+After the transition period, there may be longer customs checks at airports and ports when travelling between Ireland and the UK.
 This will become clearer closer to the date of exit.
 Further information will be provided as it becomes available.

-For further information on travelling and related matters, please see Travelling and Visiting .
+For further information on travelling and related matters, please see travelling and visiting.

 You will continue to be entitled to avail of social assistance schemes, including pensions and child benefit payments in either jurisdiction, depending on where you are living.

 This also includes social insurance entitlements where British and Irish citizens living in Ireland maintain the right to benefit from social insurance contributions made when working in the UK and to access social insurance payments if living in the UK and vice versa.

 The Department of Employment Affairs and Social Protection has further information on social welfare entitlements and answers to your queries on Brexit.